What is retreat life like?

 While our wish is to provide all who come on retreat at InsightLA with an environment most conducive to deepening meditation practice, there are practical limitations regarding the level of support we can reasonably offer.
 The following information outlines these limitations – please read this before your retreat begins.

 In particular, we are unable and unqualified to provide medical and psychological care.
-For this reason, we request that – apart from unforeseen emergencies – you take care of your own health needs during your stay at InsightLA.
+For this reason, we request that – apart from unforeseen emergencies – you take care of your own health needs during your stay at BBRC.

-Participation in InsightLA programs is at the discretion of the teachers and InsightLA administration at all times.
+Participation in BBRC programs is at the discretion of the teachers and InsightLA administration at all times.
 If, in the opinion of InsightLA, you are unable to continue to participate productively in your retreat, you may be asked to leave.

 If you are seeing a therapist and/or any other mental health professional, please inform them of your intention to participate in a silent retreat.
 If they have any concerns about your attendance, it is important to follow their recommendations.